GALAXY CRUISE: Spiral and ring classifications for bright galaxies at z=0.01-0.3: Discussion

-The obtained trend was consistent with a previous study pertaining to mass-selected galaxies with M$_\star=10^{10.25}$--$10^{10.75}$ M$_\odot$ at $z<0.075$ \citep{Smith2022}, which demonstrated an excess of the ring fraction in the green valley on a color--stellar mass diagram based on the Galaxy Zoo classification.
-In addition, our results broadly agreed with theoretical predictions from a cosmological hydrodynamic simulation \citep{Elagali2018}. \citet{Elagali2018} reported that the star formation efficiency of ring galaxies tend to be low primarily owing to the low ISM pressure and metallicity in the outer regions, which may be caused by the acquisition of metal-poor gas from the dwarf via minor mergers.
+The obtained trend is consistent with a previous study pertaining to mass-selected galaxies with M$_\star=10^{10.25}$--$10^{10.75}$ M$_\odot$ at $z<0.075$ \citep{Smith2022}, which demonstrated an excess of the ring fraction in the green valley on a color--stellar mass diagram based on the Galaxy Zoo classification.
+In addition, our results broadly agree with theoretical predictions from a cosmological hydrodynamic simulation \citep{Elagali2018}. \citet{Elagali2018} reported that the star formation efficiency of ring galaxies tend to be low primarily owing to the low ISM pressure and metallicity in the outer regions, which may be caused by the acquisition of metal-poor gas from the dwarf via minor mergers.
 Although we tentatively verified whether they exhibited lower gas-phase metallicities using the MPE-JHU catalog \citep{Tremonti2004}, we did not identify such metallicity dependence.
 This might be because the metallicity measurement performed was based on spectra obtained from SDSS DR7 spectroscopy involving fibers of 3 arcsec diameter \citep{Abazajian2009}, which implies that most of the line fluxes should originate from the central regions.
 A systematic and comprehensive survey with integral field units is required to investigate the metallicity dependence of galaxy outskirts.

-We obtained 18,441 galaxies with both spiral and ring features, which constituted 54\% of the entire ring galaxy sample (figure~\ref{fig7}).
+We obtained 18,441 galaxies (or 4,789 in the main sample) with both spiral and ring features, which constituted 54\% of the entire ring galaxy sample (or 58\% in the main sample).
 Additionally, we investigated their star formation phases with and without spiral features (figure~\ref{fig13}).
-The spiral fractions obtained from the ring galaxies clearly depended on star formation, as the star-forming (or passive) ring galaxies were dominated by spiral (or non-spiral) galaxies.
+The spiral fractions obtained from ring galaxies clearly depend on star formation, as the star-forming (or passive) ring galaxies are dominated by spiral (or non-spiral) galaxies.
+This trend is also consistent with our visual impression (figure~\ref{fig7}) that ring galaxies with spiral arms seem more P-types, while those without spirals tend to show O-type ring features (section~\ref{s32}).
 Such star formation dependence may suggest a morphological transition linked to the evolutionary stage on the galactic disk.